civican/legisinfo/42-1/bills/C-97/bill_text.md

   **(3)** Paragraph 30(1)(f) of the Act is replaced by the following:

-    requiring persons **that** sell food, drugs, cosmetics or devices, or persons **that** import them solely for the purpose of export, to maintain any records, **reports, electronic data or other documents** that the Governor in Council considers necessary for the purposes of this Act;
+    requiring persons that sell food, drugs, cosmetics or devices, or persons that import them solely for the purpose of export, to maintain any records, reports, electronic data or other documents that the Governor in Council considers necessary for the purposes of this Act;

   **(4)** Paragraph 30(1)(m) of the Act is replaced by the following:

-    adding anything to any of the schedules, **other than to Schedule A or G**, in the interest of, or for the prevention of injury to, the health of the purchaser or consumer, or deleting anything **from any of the schedules, other than from Schedule A or G**;
+    adding anything to any of the schedules, other than to Schedule A or G, in the interest of, or for the prevention of injury to, the health of the purchaser or consumer, or deleting anything from any of the schedules, other than from Schedule A or G;

   **(5)** Paragraph 30(1.2)(b.1) of the Act is replaced by the following:

-    requiring the Minister to ensure that decisions with regard to the issuance, amendment, suspension and revocation of authorizations referred to in paragraph (a), and to the imposition and amendment of terms and conditions **in respect of those authorizations**, along with the reasons for those decisions, are publicly available;
+    requiring the Minister to ensure that decisions with regard to the issuance, amendment, suspension and revocation of authorizations referred to in paragraph (a), and to the imposition and amendment of terms and conditions in respect of those authorizations, along with the reasons for those decisions, are publicly available;

     specifying provisions of the regulations that are excluded from the exemption provided for in section 21.94 or 21.96;

   **(6)** Paragraph 30(1.2)(c) of the French version of the Act is replaced by the following:

-    enjoignant au titulaire d'une autorisation relative à un produit thérapeutique permettant l'importation ou la vente d'un tel produit pour un essai clinique ou pour un essai expérimental sur des sujets humains, ou à l'ancien titulaire d'une telle autorisation, de fournir au ministre, après la fin ou la cessation de l'essai — ou, si l'autorisation est suspendue ou révoquée, après cette suspension ou révocation —, les renseignements sur **la sécurité** de ce produit dont il a reçu communication ou a connaissance;
+    enjoignant au titulaire d'une autorisation relative à un produit thérapeutique permettant l'importation ou la vente d'un tel produit pour un essai clinique ou pour un essai expérimental sur des sujets humains, ou à l'ancien titulaire d'une telle autorisation, de fournir au ministre, après la fin ou la cessation de l'essai — ou, si l'autorisation est suspendue ou révoquée, après cette suspension ou révocation —, les renseignements sur la sécurité de ce produit dont il a reçu communication ou a connaissance;

   **(7)** Paragraph 30(1.2)(c) of the Act is replaced by the following: